Picture Gallery> Derbyshire Pictures Index> This page

 1. View of High Tor, Matlock Full size image

-Matlock Bath, The English Switzerland, Midland Route, Liverpool, Manchester and London.
+Undated.
+The caption on this card reads: Matlock Bath, The English Switzerland, Midland Route, Liverpool, Manchester and London.
 (A Midland Railway card)

 2. Eyam Full size image

-Here are the cottages where the Plague of 1666 first arrived in the village in a bundle of clothes sent from London.
+Depicted on the card are the cottages where the Plague of 1666 first arrived in the village in a bundle of clothes sent from London.
 Also shown is Eyam's Ancient Stone Cross and there is an inset picture of the church, in the chancel of which is Mrs. Mompesson's Tomb.
 Her husband, the local vicar, persuaded the villagers to try to stop the plague spreading further, so they isolated themselves from the world.
 It is a story of incredible bravery and terrible tragedy.

 The caption on this card reads: Historic Eyam Scene of the Great 17th Century Plague, Midland Route, Liverpool, Manchester and London.
 (A Midland Railway card).

-There is more about Eyam on this web site.
-Return to the Derbyshire Index.
+There is more about Eyam on this web site (return to the Derbyshire Index).

 3. Monsal Dale Full size image